magjac/graphviz/README.md

 ## Support

 This project has only 3 of its founders remaining as volunteer maintainers, and support is limited and may end soon.
-If you can offer funding to support a formal foundation to continue this project, please contact us.
+If you can help fund to a more formal foundation to continue this project, please contact north on graphviz org.

 ## Documentation